ArminJo/JK-BMSToPylontechCAN/README.md

 This program uses the following libraries, which are included in this repository:

 - [SoftwareSerialTX](https://reference.arduino.cc/reference/en/libraries/liquidcrystal-i2c/) for sending Serial to JK-BMS.
-- Modified [LiquidCrystal_I2C]() for I2C connected LCD.
+- Modified [LiquidCrystal_I2C](https://reference.arduino.cc/reference/en/libraries/liquidcrystal-i2c/) for LCD connected by I2C.
+- [SoftI2CMaster](https://github.com/felias-fogg/SoftI2CMaster) for LCD minimal I2C functions.
 - [LCDBigNumbers](https://github.com/ArminJo/LCDBigNumbers) for LCD big number generation.
 - [EasyButtonAtInt01](https://github.com/ArminJo/EasyButtonAtInt01) for LCD page switching button.
-- [SoftI2CMaster](https://github.com/felias-fogg/SoftI2CMaster) for minimal I2C functions.
 - Modified mcp_can_dfs.h file from Seed-Studio [Seeed_Arduino_CAN](https://github.com/Seeed-Studio/Seeed_Arduino_CAN).

  <br/>

 # Disclaimer
-Currently (1.6.2023) the program is tested only with a JK-BMS JK-B2A20S20P and a 10 cell LiIon battery.<br/>
+Currently (16.6.2023) the program is tested only with a JK-BMS JK-B2A20S20P and a 10 cell LiIon battery.<br/>
-It was not connected to a Deye inverter so far, since the target 16 cell LiFePo battery is stil on its way.
+It was not connected to a Deye inverter so far, since the target 16 cell LiFePo battery is under contruction.

  <br/>